top of page

 Masochism, sadism, sexual fantasy, voyeurism and mutual relationships

-This blog charts a developmental journey.
-One of living with frustration.
-Accumulating the coping strategies : masochism, sadism, sadistic sexual fantasy, voyeurism and mutual relationships.
-Inspired by psychoanalytic thinkers (Phillips, 2013; Benjamin, 2017; Erikson 2022.)
-A developmental journey that begins in our infant experience.
+This blog charts a developmental journey living alongside frustration.
+Accumulating the coping strategies of masochism, sadism, sexual fantasy, voyeurism and mutual relationship.
+Inspired by psychoanalytic thought (Phillips, 2013, Benjamin, 2017 & Erikson, 2022.)
+A developmental journey beginning with infant experience.

 Infant experience

-'The early flooding of sensations the infant must passively experience can be conceptualised as primary masochism' (Benjamin, 1995, p192.)
+'The early flood of sensations, the infant must passively experience, can be conceptualised as primary masochism' (Benjamin, 1995, p192.)

-So in time, and with physical development, an infant is likely to add to their repertoire of coping.
-This time, coping by making the inflicting of pain on others pleasurable i.e. sadism.
+So in time, an infant needs to add to their repertoire of coping.
+This time coping by making the inflicting of pain on others pleasurable i.e. sadism.
 Initially in fantasy, and later in action.
-So an infant at first kisses, then bites, the hand that feeds.
-All in order to cope with its frustration.
+So an infant at first kisses, then bites, the hand that feeds it.
+All in order to live alongside their frustration.

-As children become sexually mature and physically stronger, they are able to further add to their repertoire of coping.
-In particular, the fantasised, and now real, possibility of reproductive sex and lethal violence.
-A pattern of coping that may include sadistic sexual fantasy.
+Latterly, as children become both sexually mature and physically stronger, they are able to further add to our repertoire of coping.
+In particular, through the fantasised, and now real, possibilities of reproductive sex and lethal violence.
+A coping strategy that may include sadistic sexual fantasy.

 Sadistic sexual fantasy

 Sadistic sexual fantasy involves taking sexual pleasure from the imagined infliction of humiliation, fear, or other forms of mental harm, to a person.
-This is more likely to occur when our caregivers are absent, lost or traumatically incomplete.
-The individual's aggression may be sadistically sexualised if it is not contained in the care giving relationship.
-In this way sadistic sexual fantasies may conceal, and allow the temporary denial, of distress.
+Aggression may be sadistically sexualised if it is not otherwise contained in a care giving relationship.
+For example, when our caregivers are absent, lost, or traumatically incomplete.
+In this way, sadistic sexual fantasies may conceal, deny, and allow the psychic survival of distressed adolescents.

-Sadistic sexual fantasies can also be understood as a protest, and a protection, against loneliness.
-Creating an inner world populated by persecutors and victims.
-Transforming real grievance into a fantasy of control and possible revenge.
+Sadistic sexual fantasies can also be understood as a protest or a protection, against loneliness.
+An inner world populated by persecutors and victims.
+Transforming real grievances into fantasies of control and revenge.
 A retaliatory reversal of the omnipotent control, or absence, felt to be suffered at the hands of incomplete caregivers.
-Another coping strategy.

-The sexual representations of other people are present throughout culture (including those of sadistic sexual acts.)
-Representations that can be enjoyed voyeuristically.
+Sexual representations are present throughout culture.
+Representations that can be appreciated voyeuristically.
 Voyeurism is the activity of gaining pleasure from secretly watching other people in sexual situations.
-People observed, and used, as objects to help our mind.
-To cope with the frustrations of reality and our developing fantasy world.
-One example of this phenomena is pornography.
-Specifically,'material deemed sexual, given the context, that has the primary intention of sexually arousing the consumer and is produced and distributed with the consent of all persons involved (Ashton, et al, 2019.)’
+People observed, and used, as objects to help us live alongside frustration.
+One example is pornography.
+'Material deemed sexual, given the context, that has the primary intention of sexually arousing the consumer and is produced and distributed with the consent of all persons involved (Ashton, et al, 2019.)

 We may bring these representations in and out of our experience.
-Drawing in and repelling stimuli.
-These objects may provide new experiences.
-With the potential to 'make us' feel strangers to ourselves.
-Analogous to new experiences with drugs, alcohol and love.
-As such sometimes our response may be experienced as if it were happening without our consent or responsibility.
+These objects may provide new experiences with the potential to make us feel strangers to ourselves.
+Analogous to experiences with drugs, alcohol and/or love.
+As such, we can believe it happens without our consent or responsibility.

-So surprises, gestures and invitations to consider the sexual representations of other people can be experienced as intrusive.
+So the sexual representations of other people can be experienced as intrusive.
 Undermining the repression of our own, previously unrecognised, fantasies.
-At times experiencing other people's sexuality as actually coercive rather than representative.
+Experienced as coercive rather than representative.
 However, with graded exposure, we may come to recognise that we can contextualise and alter our response to these representations.
-In this way pornography (as defined here), and other sexual representations, can have a liminal status.
-Helping us, in new ways, to cope with our frustration.
-Our final addition involves developing mutual relationships with other people.
+In this way pornography (as defined here) can have a liminal status.
+Helping us to live alongside our frustration.
+Our final addition, to this coping repertoire, involves developing mutual relationships with other people.

 Mutual relationships

-A good that means we can fully live with our frustration.
-What's more be able to accept, rather than seek to resolve, two paradoxes.
+A good enough other means we can fully live alongside our frustration.
+Conclude that our experience of the world is enough.
+To accept, rather than seek to resolve, two paradoxes.
 That which fascinates sexually can also disgust.
 Secondly, that which is abominable in reality can also be pleasurable in fantasy.
-Finally, allowing us to recognise what actual sex and violence are :
+Allowing us to recognise what sex and violence are, as opposed to what we may fantasise them to be :

 References